 Housing costs in Snohomish are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Washington.

-Snohomish is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Snohomish is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Snohomish who work in office and administrative support (15.23%), sales jobs (11.52%), and management occupations (8.67%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Snohomish is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Snohomish is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Snohomish who work in office and administrative support (16.60%), sales jobs (10.02%), and management occupations (8.43%).

 Also of interest is that Snohomish has more people living here who work in computers and math than 95% of the places in the US.

+Snohomish is a somewhat ethnically-diverse city.
 The people who call Snohomish home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Snohomish residents report their race to be White, followed by Asian.
-Important ancestries of people in Snohomish include Irish, English, Norwegian, and Scottish.
+The greatest number of Snohomish residents report their race to be White, followed by Native American.
+Important ancestries of people in Snohomish include Irish, English, Norwegian, and Italian.

 The most common language spoken in Snohomish is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Chinese.